PainterQubits/Unitful.jl/README.md

 ## About this clone / fork
 We intend to keep pulling in further improvements from [PainterQubits/Unitful.jl](https://github.com/PainterQubits/Unitful.jl), and suggest improvements to Unitful.jl as well.
 Hopefully, in future, Unitful.jl's core functionality may be separated into a separate package, reducing the motivation for forks like this.

 This is a minor adaption of the original, affecting parsing, display and constructors / conversion only.
 The changes were previously made through type piracy in dependent packages, e.g. [MechanicalUnits.jl](https://github.com/hustf/MechanicalUnits.jl) was changing how types defined by Unitful were dislayed and parsed.
 Type piracy tends to destroy pre-compilation, hence forking Unitful is a cleaner solution.

 The changes in this fork are:

 * 'show' methods are moved into 'display.jl'
+* 'fancy exponents' is the default behavior on all operating systems (apple and windows on versions previous to 1.8)
 * Dimension symbols ( ᴸ for Length, also ᵀ, ᴺ, ᶿ ) can be displayed in Windows terminals.
 Unitful's (𝐋 for Length, 𝐓, 𝐍, 𝚯) are problematic.
 * Units are printed with color and in a form that can be [parsed by Julia](https://docs.julialang.org/en/v1/base/io-network/#Text-I/O).
 Fancy superscripts and the unit separator, ∙ are exported by [MechanicalUnits.jl](https://github.com/hustf/MechanicalSketch.jl)
 * Collections (tuples, arrays, vectors) with identical elements are printed with units outside of brackets, without redundant type information: